 I contacted every telco I could think of.
 I lobbied Chamber of Commerce people.
 I also contacted the St. Paul Saints – maybe we could do something jointly.
 The St. Paul Saints said no. Most of the rest ignored me.

-And then Rob Armfield with TDS Metrocom agreed to have lunch with me at the Perkins restaurant near where I live.
+And then Rob Armfield with TDS Metrocom agreed to have lunch with me.
 Lunch turned into an entire afternoon talking about our project, and TDS agreed to donate a T1 to our church.
 TDS also put a T1 into my house.
 I had a sweet 1.544 mb of bandwidth.
+For free.
 Plenty to make this work.

 Provisioning took several weeks, while I tinkered with my firewall to regulate the traffic.
 Thanks to Polycom PR outreach, the New York Times featured my project in a Thanksgiving, 2004 article.
 And thanks to TDS local PR outreach, the St. Paul Pioneer Press also wrote an article.